KeithG33/ChessBot-Battleground/README.md

 ##  Introduction

 This repository contains a gigantic curated chess dataset meant for machine learning, along with the supporting code to train, infer, and display games.
-All you need to do is design a model, and you can take advantage of any of the available features.
-In total this library provides support for:
+Just design a model and you can take advantage of any of the available features.
+This library provides support for:

 - **Dataset/Training:** PyTorch dataset and training code
-- **Gym Environment:** Gym environment for inference and self-play
+- **Evaluation**: Compare performance on the dataset. *Leaderboard coming soon*
+- **Visualization:** Watch your models in action as they play and adapt on the board.
 - **Dueling:** Functionality for best-of-N matches between saved models
-- **MCTS:** Simple implementation to give your supervised models search capability (*with training coming soon*).
+- **MCTS:** Simple implementation to give your supervised models search capability. *Training coming soon*.
-- **Visualization:** Watch your models in action as they play and adapt on the board.
-- **Evaluation**: Compare performance on the dataset.
-Leaderboard coming soon?
+- **Game App:**  Play a game against your model with the `chessbot play` tool.
+Can it beat you?

 See a model in action below: